12 Expert Design Ideas For A Maximalist Kitchen - The Gloss Magazine

 More is more in these maximalist kitchens – but we still cannot get enough …

-“More is more and less is a bore” says maximalist fashion icon and interior designer Iris Apfel.
-When it comes to the kitchen, there is no better room to play around with new colours, patterns and textures.
-Kitchens are rooms with lots of movement, they need to work for so many different uses, from hosting and entertaining guests to general family life.
-We spend so much time in the kitchen, so why not splash out and have some fun with the space?
+“More is more and less is a bore” was maximalist fashion icon and interior designer Iris Apfel‘s motto.
+When it comes to the kitchen, there’s no better room to play around with new colours, patterns and textures.
+We spend so much time in the kitchen, why not splash out and have some fun with the space?
 Maximalist kitchens are gaining serious notoriety and the beauty of this design trend is that it won’t take a whole refurbishment to achieve the look.
-It is a joyful kitchen style, filled with fun additions and curiosities that help the room reflect your personality.
-The goal of stripping back is gone and it has turned to adding to and accentuating your space.
+It’s a joyful kitchen style, filled with fun additions and curiosities that help the room reflect your personality.
 See below for our maximalist kitchen inspiration …

 TILE STYLE

-A tiled splashback is a great way to accentuate your kitchen.
+A tiled splashback is an easy way to accentuate your kitchen.
 This kitchen is oozing with maximalist ideas – colour, pattern, quirky homeware additions – but if you are looking to make small additions at first, a coloured tiled splashback or a mosaic tiled splashback are great design choices. www.nakedkitchens.com

 ANTIQUE CHIC

 Interior designer Robert Kime was a firm believer in maximalist interior design.
-He was a genius at discovering and mixing fabrics, objects and antiques to create a layered comfortable country house mood – even in this city home.
-An antique fanatic, he has adorned every room with incredible finds including his kitchen.
-Seventeenth-century Chinese jars sit on kitchen cupboards.
-Talk about a point of interest!
-He hangs Chinese framed prints behind to complete the busy look.
-Photography by Simon Griffiths for From British Designers at Home by Jenny Rose-Innes.
-See more here.
+He was a genius at discovering and mixing fabrics, objects and antiques to create a layered country house mood – even in this city home.
+An antique fanatic, he adorned every room with incredible finds, from Chinese framed prints to seventeenth-century homeware.
+Photography by Simon Griffiths for: From British Designers at Home by Jenny Rose-Innes.

-A gorgeous family photo wall or shelf presentation is a great way to personalise your kitchen space and creates that quirky point of interest that interior designers love to implement. www.82mm.com
+A family photo wall or shelf presentation is an easy way to personalise your kitchen and display your favourite pictures, where they may get lost in other rooms. www.82mm.com

 JUST ADD COFFEE

-One of the most important additions for any kitchen – we think – is a coffee machine!
-This fully automatic coffee machine from Siemens is a great choice.
-If you have the space, try to incorporate a coffee station or corner into your kitchen.
-Not only will it make mornings run smoother, it makes a nice focal point like in this serene space pictured below by Erin Sander Design. www.siemens-home.bsh-group.com
+One quick fix is a chic coffee station in your kitchen.
+Not only will it make mornings run smoother, it makes a nice focal point like in this serene space by Erin Sander Design. www.siemens-home.bsh-group.com

 THE GLOSS MAGAZINE SUBSCRIPTION